 You need to talk with your financial planner and accountant as to what a ‘fair’ or ‘commercial’ interest rate should be.

-Again the answe is ‘yes’ if that is commercial and usual.
+Again the answer is ‘yes’ if that is commercial and usual.
 Banks often provide capital only loans.
 But they may charge a higher interest rate.
 Or they may charge a lower interest rate.
-They may be more likely to require a gurantor.
+They may be more likely to require a guarantor.

 Are you acting in the best interests of the SMSF?
 Is capitalising the loan normal and commercial?